Restaurant Promotion Ideas: Increase Sales With These 6 Campaigns

 To be specific, grocery store receipt coupons for restaurants.
 This type of advertising can unlock access to new customers who wouldn’t have come into your restaurant otherwise.

 So, how does the grocery store advertise your restaurant?
-Everybody who buys groceries still receives a paper receipt.
-And statistically, that happens 1-2 times a week.
+Everybody who buys groceries still receives a paper receipt, and statistically, that happens 1-2 times a week.
 The back of those receipts (as you may have already noticed) is some prime real estate for ads.
 Get your restaurant’s coupon on the grocery store’s receipt tape that’s closest to your location.
-And, if your type of restaurant (ie: Chinese, Mexican, Pizza, etc) is already on that store’s receipt, check out other grocery stores within a 3-5 mile radius.
-Not only can you strategize based on where, when, and how many people shop at your local grocery store, but coupon receipt advertising has been around for over 30 years.
-It’s proven to increase profits for restaurants just like yours.
+And, if your type of restaurant (i.e., Chinese, Mexican, Pizza, etc) is already on that store’s receipt, check out other grocery stores within a 3-5 mile radius.
+You can strategize based on where, when, and how many people shop at your local grocery store.
+Coupon receipt advertising has been around for over 30 years; it’s proven to increase profits for restaurants just like yours.

 Interested in how grocery store coupon advertising can work for your restaurant?
 Learn more.